SuchitraMajhi/Hospitality/README.md

 3.Tableau
 4.SQL

-•	Use SQL for data extraction and management.
-•	Create interactive dashboards with Power BI and Tableau.
-•	Perform detailed analysis with Advanced Excel.

 **Key Performance Indicators (KPIs):**
 The dashboard analyzes the following KPIs to provide a comprehensive view of the hospitality business: